Userspace utilities to manage btrfs filesystems. License: GPLv2.

 Btrfs is a copy on write (COW) filesystem for Linux aimed at implementing advanced features while focusing on fault tolerance, repair and easy administration.

-See INSTALL for build instructions and tests/README.md for testing information and ci/README.md for CI information.
+See INSTALL for build instructions, tests/README.md for testing information and ci/README.md for CI information.

 The major version releases are time-based and follow the cycle of the linux kernel releases.
 The cycle usually takes 2 months.
 A minor version releases may happen in the meantime if there are bug fixes or minor useful improvements queued.

 The release tags are signed with a GPG key ID